uncomplicate/neanderthal/articles/getting_started.md

 your system (if it exists), you will probably get degraded performance compared to a properly installed ATLAS.

-Eather way, Neanderthal does not care how ATLAS is provided, as long it is in the system path an was compiled as a shared library.
+Either way, Neanderthal does not care how ATLAS is provided, as long it is in the system path an was compiled as a shared library.
 It can even be packed in a jar if that's convenient, and I could make some steps in the future to make the "compile it and install ATLAS by yourself" step optional.
 But, I do not